CartoDB/carto.js/doc/sql.md

 # Getting Data with SQL

-CartoDB offers a powerful SQL API for you to query and retreive data from your CartoDB tables.
-CartoDB.js offers a simple to use wrapper for sending those requests and using the results.
+CARTO offers a powerful SQL API for you to query and retreive data from your CARTO tables.
+CARTO.js offers a simple to use wrapper for sending those requests and using the results.

 ## cartodb.SQL

-`cartodb.SQL` is the tool you will use to access data you store in your CartoDB tables.
+`cartodb.SQL` is the tool you will use to access data you store in your CARTO tables.
 This is a really powerful technique for returning things like: **items closest to a point**, **items ordered by date**, or **GeoJSON vector geometries**.
 It’s all powered with SQL and our tutorials will show you how easy it is to begin with SQL.

 #### Arguments